kdar/gtest/README.md

 	g := NewTest(t)
 	g.So(a, should.Resemble, b).ElseFatal()
+	// or more succinctly:
+	g.Require(a, should.Resemble, b)

 Do a test and call t.Error if it fails

 	g := NewTest(t)
 	g.So(a, should.Resemble, b).ElseError()
+	// or more succinctly:
+	g.Assert(a, should.Resemble, b)

 Do a test and call t.Fatalf